riyasharma2020/my-portfolio/README.md

 # About Me

-Hi, I'm Riya Panda, a passionate data science student specializing in AI and ML from VIT Bhopal University.
+Hi, I'm Riya Sharma, a passionate data science student specializing in AI and ML from VIT Bhopal University.
 Currently pursuing my B.Tech in Computer Science and Engineering, I am driven by a strong curiosity to explore the realms of artificial intelligence and machine learning.
 With a keen interest in data analysis and problem-solving, I am constantly seeking opportunities to apply my skills and knowledge to real-world challenges.

 ## Education